sandialabs/lasca/README.md

 Reproduces results of [10.26434/chemrxiv-2024-jtfwd-v2](https://doi.org/10.26434/chemrxiv-2024-jtfwd-v2) for predicting oxygen off-stoichiometry as a function of T and P

-Code developed by @PinwenGuan while a Postdoctoral Researcher at Sandia
+Code developed by [Pinwen Guan](https://github.com/PinwenGuan) while a Postdoctoral Researcher at Sandia

 # file instructions